-Christian has wide experience from proceeding before the district courts, courts of appeal and the Supreme Court.
-He has proceeded approximately 25 appeals before the Supreme Court (in panels, the Grand Chamber or plenary sessions) as legal counsel or as legal assistant.
+Christian has wide experience from litigating before the district courts, courts of appeal and the Supreme Court.
+He has litigated approximately 25 appeals before the Supreme Court (in panels, the Grand Chamber or plenary sessions) as legal counsel or as legal assistant.

-He has been agent for the European Court of Human Rights and proceeded in the Grand Chamber in the European Court of Human Rights in January 2016 in a case versus Norway (app.nos.
+He has been agent for the European Court of Human Rights and litigated before the Grand Chamber in the European Court of Human Rights in January 2016 in a case versus Norway (app.nos.
 24130/11 and 29758/11), where Norway won the case.

 Christian Reusch is an excellent public law lawyer, and a terrific litigator.
 Very likeable and smart.

 |2017||-||(today)||Partner, Advokatfirmaet Simonsen Vogt Wiig AS|

 |2011||-||2013||Specialist director, Office of the Prime Minister|

 |1999||-||2001||Secretary for the Dispute Act Committee (an expert, law committee)|

 |1995||-||1997||Deputy Judge, Sandefjord City Court (now District Court)|

 |2003||Admitted to The Supreme Court|

 |1991||Officers' training school for infantry regiment, South Norway|